vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 In some cases, the content partner may already have their channels' schedules integrated into Gracenote.

 Some examples are:
-> - When only Amagi Thunderstorm is used (for DAI)
+> - When channel is not played out by Amagi, but Amagi Thunderstorm is used for DAI
 > - When the content partner already has a OTA channel

 If the Amagi operated (or DAI-ed) channels follow those schedules, it may be simpler for Amagi to source the schedules and metadata already available in Gracenote instead of the content partners spending effort in collecting & delivering the same to Amagi.